cchitsiang/awesome-stars/README.md

 ## Python

+- [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
+Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio,
 - [run-llama/rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language
 - [netease-youdao/EmotiVoice](https://github.com/netease-youdao/EmotiVoice) - EmotiVoice 😊: a Multi-Voice and Prompt-Controlled TTS Engine
 - [Planetary-Computers/autotab-starter](https://github.com/Planetary-Computers/autotab-starter) - Build browser agents for real world tasks